 - Draft a proposal using the GSAS template and forward to GAC subcommittee,

-- The drafted budget will be sent to GUMC’s Senior Associate Vice President for Business Affairs and Administration for input and approval.
+- The drafted budget will be sent to GUMC’s Vice President, Finance, Operations, and Administration for input and approval.

 Note: Budget preparation comes after academic approval from Step 1.

 Steps 3 to 5 can take from 6 to 12 months.